Xia-sw22/AURA/README.md

 This repository provides the code for [Multimodal transformer-based model for predicting prognosis after radiotherapy plus systemic therapy in hepatocellular carcinoma].
-Based on the code, you can easily train your own AURA by configuring your own dataset and modifying the training details (such as optimizer, learning rate, etc).
+Based on the code, you can easily train your own TRIM by configuring your own dataset and modifying the training details (such as optimizer, learning rate, etc).

 ## Overview

-TRIM-uHCC is a transformer-based multimodal medical prediction model that can perform both classification and survival prediction tasks.
+TRIM is a transformer-based multimodal medical prediction model that can perform both classification and survival prediction tasks.
 It processes data from three modalities *[imaging, text, and structured metrics]** and integrates them using cross-attention mechanisms for fusion.*

-This repository contains two training scripts for the AURA model:
+This repository contains two training scripts for the TRIM model:
 - `train_response.py`: Binary classification task for treatment response prediction
 - `train_survival.py`: Survival analysis task for time-to-event prediction